talon-one/talon_one.rb/docs/ManagementApi.md

   exact_match: false, # Boolean | Filter results to an exact case-insensitive matching against the coupon code.
   date_format: 'date_format_example', # String | Determines the format of dates in the export document.
   campaign_state: 'campaign_state_example', # String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived.
-  values_only: false # Boolean | Filter results to only return the coupon codes (`value` column) without the associated coupon data.
+  values_only: false, # Boolean | Filter results to only return the coupon codes (`value` column) without the associated coupon data.
+  deleted_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Timestamp that filters the results to only contain coupons deleted before this date.
+Must be an RFC3339 timestamp string.
+You can use any time zone setting.
+Talon.One will convert to UTC internally.  **Note:** Only coupons deleted in the last 7 days will appear in the results.
+  deleted_after: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Timestamp that filters the results to only contain coupons deleted after this date.
+Must be an RFC3339 timestamp string.
+You can use any time zone setting.
+Talon.One will convert to UTC internally.  **Note:** Only coupons deleted in the last 7 days will appear in the results.
 }

 begin